70% off

 • Personal liability company

-Why does this matter?
-Because different business structures have different rules for the business owner’s compensation.
+This matters because different business structures have different rules for the business owner’s compensation.

-Step #3: Understand how owner’s equity factors into your decision
+Step 3: Understand how owner’s equity factors into your decision

-“Owner’s equity” is a term you’ll hear frequently when considering whether to take a salary or a draw from your business.
+'Owner’s equity' is a term you’ll hear frequently when considering whether to take a salary or a draw from your business.
 Accountants define equity as the remaining value invested into a business after all liabilities have been deducted.

-When you contribute cash, equipment, and assets to your business, you’re given equity—another term for ownership—in your business entity, which means you’re able to take money out of the business each year.
+When you contribute cash, equipment, and assets to your business, you’re given equity, another term for ownership, in your business entity, which means you’re able to take money out of the business each year.

 It’s important to understand your equity, because if you choose to take a draw, your total draw can’t exceed your total owner’s equity.

-Step #4: Understand tax and compliance implications
+Step 4: Understand tax and compliance implications

 In addition to the different rules for how various business entities allow business owners to pay themselves, there are also various tax implications to consider.

-Step #5: Determine how much to pay yourself
+Step 5: Determine how much to pay yourself

-There’s not one answer or formula that applies across the board.
 You’ll need to take the following factors into account:

 • Business structure